 Obesity and Female Infertility

-Obesity and Female Infertility are intricately linked in a complex interplay of physiological and hormonal factors.
+Obesity and Female Infertility show an intricate connection through several physiological and hormonal factors.
 As global obesity rates continue to rise, understanding this relationship becomes increasingly crucial for public health and clinical practice.
 In this Blog with Gaudium IVF, the Best IVF Center in Bangalore we are going to discuss about Obesity and its role in causing Infertility.

 The Connection between Obesity and Infertility

 Obesity, defined by a body mass index (BMI) of 30 or higher, is a major health concern that can adversely affect reproductive health.
-Both male and female fertility can be compromised by excessive body weight, though the mechanisms and manifestations may differ between genders.
+Excessive body weight can compromise both male and female fertility, although the mechanisms and manifestations differ between genders.

 Obesity and Female Infertility